Origin and History

 - black tricorne (no lace) with a black cockade (attached with a silver clip) and red and silver pompons

-Drummers of the regiments wore the same uniform as the troopers but decorated on the seams with a lemon yellow lace bordered in white and decorated with white central dented braid.
+Drummers of the regiments wore the same uniform as the troopers but decorated around the lapels, the pocket flaps and the cuffs, on the shoulders and on the seams with a lemon yellow lace bordered in white and decorated with white central dented braid.

 Standards were made of damask.
 They were swallow-tailed and measured some 50 cm along the pole, 65 cm from the pole to the extremity of a point and 50 cm from the pole to the centre of the indentation.
 The cords and knots were of silver threads.
 The pole of the standard was a lemon yellow tournament lance reinforced with iron hinges.
 The golden spearhead wore the crowned monogram of Frédéric (FR).